 - He offers a wide-ranging view of the forests of the Pan-Amazon region, weaving a single narrative that takes in the region’s biodiversity, climate, and geography, as well as the economic activities and environmental crimes that threaten it.

-- The 13 chapters of the new edition of his book will be published in 2023 by Mongabay in three languages: English, Spanish, and Portuguese.
+- The 13 chapters of the new edition of his book will be published by Mongabay in three languages: English, Spanish, and Portuguese.

 While his early days as a Boy Scout brought him closer to nature and introduced him to a number of outdoor activities during his childhood in the U.S., it was Timothy J. Killeen’s one special backpacking trip that he recalls most fondly.
 Over the course of 18 months, he traveled the whole of the Americas, from Alaska to Tierra del Fuego, taking in the Galápagos Islands in Ecuador, Chilean Patagonia, and the Callejón de Huaylas in the Peruvian Andes along the way.
 “The wildlife was really impressive.
 So much so that upon returning to the United States I pursued a career change,” he said.